LylyG/gradebook_day_2/README.md

 Forms, redirections, views.
 Adjust controllers: 2
 TDD: 1.5 (if I get there)

-**Reflection**
+**Reflection**<br>
 I find that I'm on track with my estimation around the first or second step.
 Things get fuzzy and I don't keep track of my pace as the tasks get complicated.

 Day 2
 Beef up controllers to better filter what users see: 3

-**Reflection**
+**Reflection**<br>
 Since the second day Gradebook had already built-in, it felt a bit like legacy code.
-I spent an hour or two picking apart what was already there, and what was left to do.
+I spent an hour or two picking apart what was already there, understanding what it does and what was left to do.
 After that I spent 3 hours picking at the controllers and ultimately getting a lot of help to dig through the params correctly.